Ready for some fundraising?

 You can set up a fundraising page quickly and easily at Virgin Money Giving.
 All donations come directly into Streets of London’s bank account and Gift Aid is added automatically.

-Look for the blue button that reads 'Start fundraising', and follow the instructions on screen from there.
+Just click on the link below and follow the instructions on screen.
 The first thing you’ll be asked to do is to log in to Virgin Money Giving.
 If you don’t have an account, you will be asked to create one.

 - Make it personal - why are you sleeping out?
 If you are passionate about it, this will come across when you ask people to hand over their cash!
 Add a little about why you’re taking part and upload a photo or two (or perhaps a short video to tell your fundraising story).